-Changes in the net market value of investments (including investment properties) are recognised as income and comprise all realised and unrealised profits/losses during the year.
+Changes in the net market value of investments (including investment properties) are recognised as income and comprise all realised and unrealised properties are recognised as income and comprise all realised and unrealised properties.

 Fund account - expense items

 Benefits payable

 Pensions and lump-sum benefits payable include all amounts known to be due as at the end of the financial year.
 Any amounts due but unpaid are disclosed in the net assets statement as current liabilities.